-So what you’re seeing – a comparison rate of 4.04% isn’t an accurate example for your loan size.
+So what you’re seeing is that a comparison rate of 4.63% isn’t an accurate example of your loan size.

 Next, we need to see what the comparison rate is based on your actual loan size.

-Let’s take a look at how the rate differs and the fees affect the overall costs of your home loan for a higher loan.
+Let’s look at how the rate differs and how the fees affect the overall costs of your home loan for a higher loan.

-But the good news is, there is where a comparison rate comes in, and how it can be used.
+This is where a comparison rate comes in and how you can use it.

 So let’s take a look at an example:

 Jill is trying to decide between two different loans.
-The first (Loan A) is providing an interest rate of 5% with other charges at around 1%.
-While the second (Loan B) is 5.45% interest rate and 0.5% in other charges.
+The first (Loan A) provides an interest rate of 5% with other charges of about 1%.
+The second (Loan B) has a 5.45% interest rate and 0.5% in other charges.

-When we add those two percentages together, this creates a comparison rate.
+When we add the two percentages together, this creates a comparison rate.